Finalizer: Terminology

 The terminology of finalizer and finalization versus destructor and destruction varies between authors and is sometimes unclear.

 In common use, a destructor is a method called deterministically on object destruction, and the archetype is C++ destructors; while a finalizer is called non-deterministically by the garbage collector, and the archetype is Java finalize methods.

-For languages that implement garbage collection via reference counting, terminology varies, with some languages such as Objective-C and Perl using destructor, and other languages such as Python using finalizer (per spec, Python is garbage collected, but the reference CPython implementation since its version 2.0 uses a combination of reference counting and garbage collection).
+For languages that implement garbage collection via reference counting, terminology varies, with some languages such as Objective-C and Perl using destructor, and other languages such as Python using finalizer (per spec, Python is garbage collected, but the reference CPython implementation since its version 2.0 uses a mix of reference counting and garbage collection).
 This reflects that reference counting results in semi-deterministic object lifetime: for objects that are not part of a cycle, objects are destroyed deterministically when the reference count drops to zero, but objects that are part of a cycle are destroyed non-deterministically, as part of a separate form of garbage collection.

 In certain narrow technical use, constructor and destructor are language-level terms, meaning methods defined in a class, while initializer and finalizer are implementation-level terms, meaning methods called during object creation or destruction.
 Thus for example the original specification for the C# language referred to "destructors", even though C# is garbage-collected, but the specification for the Common Language Infrastructure (CLI), and the implementation of its runtime environment as the Common Language Runtime (CLR), referred to "finalizers".
 This is reflected in the C# language committee's notes, which read in part: "The C# compiler compiles destructors to ... [probably] instance finalizer[s]".
 This terminology is confusing, and thus more recent versions of the C# spec refer to the language-level method as "finalizers".

 Another language that does not make this terminology distinction is D. Although D classes are garbage collected, their cleanup functions are called destructors.